YannickLeCorre/Notebooks/README.md

 # Book

 The code in **prepare_book.scala** is used to crawl through the files in the directory in order to build the BOOK directory which contain the structure to create a bookdown document that is published in Github: https://yannicklecorre.github.io/Notebooks/ .

-One as to add the file .nojekyll in the docs folder in order to be rendered through github.
+One has to add the file .nojekyll in the docs folder in order to be rendered through github.